Margot Dreschel

-Margot Elisabeth Dreschel, also spelled Drechsler, or Drexler (17 May 1908 – May/June 1945), was a prison guard at Nazi concentration camps during World War II.
+Margot Elisabeth Drechsel, also spelled Drechsel, Drechsler or Drexler (17 May 1908 – 28 May 1945), was an SS-Aufseherin (concentration camp guard) at Nazi concentration camps during World War II.
+For her role in the Holocaust, she was sentenced to death and hanged.

+Ravensbrück concentration camp

-Before her enlistment as an SS auxiliary, she worked at an office in Berlin.
-On 31 January 1941, Dreschel arrived at Ravensbrück concentration camp to receive guard training.
-At first she was an Aufseherin, a lower-ranking female guard at Ravensbrück camp in charge of interned women.
-She trained under Oberaufseherin (Senior Overseer) Johanna Langefeld in 1941, and quickly became an SS-Rapportführerin (Report Overseer), a higher-ranked guard.
+Before her enlistment into the SS-Aufseherinnen, she worked at an office in Berlin.
+On 31 January 1941, Drechsel arrived at Ravensbrück concentration camp to receive guard training.
+She initially held the position Aufseherin at Ravensbrück, the basic role of a female guard, and was in charge of interned women.
+She trained under Oberaufseherin (Senior Overseer) Johanna Langefeld in 1941, and quickly became an SS-Rapportführerin (Report Overseer), a more senior guard.